Rock Ya-Sin

-Abdurrahman "Rock" ibn Ramadan Ya-Sin (born May 23, 1996) is an American football cornerback who is a free agent.
-He played college football at Presbyterian, before transferring to Temple.
-He was drafted by the Indianapolis Colts in the second round of the 2019 NFL Draft.
+Abdurrahman "Rock" ibn Ramadan Ya-Sin (born May 23, 1996) is an American professional football cornerback for the Detroit Lions of the National Football League (NFL).
+He played college football for the Presbyterian Blue Hose, before transferring to the Temple Owls.
+He was selected by the Indianapolis Colts in the second round of the 2019 NFL draft.

-High school career
+Early life

 Ya-Sin attended Southwest DeKalb High School in Decatur, Georgia.
 He was ranked as a two-star recruit and committed to Presbyterian on February 5, 2015.

 College career

-After Presbyterian decided to move to a non-scholarship conference in the FCS, Ya-Sin transferred mid-year to Temple.
+After Presbyterian decided to move to a non-scholarship conference in the Football Championship Subdivision, Ya-Sin transferred mid-year to Temple.
 After recording 44 tackles, two tackles-for-loss, two interceptions, and 12 pass breakups, Ya-Sin was selected to play in the 2019 Senior Bowl.